top of page

 Biological sex & cardiac cachexia

 Men and women exhibit robust differences in the pathophysiology of heart failure, which has long been overlooked in pre-clinical studies.
-Sex also impacts skeletal muscle mass.
 In heart failure, skeletal muscles weaken, resulting in increased morbidity and mortality.
 We are studying molecular mediators of these differences using a mouse model of cardiac cachexia.

 Plant Biologist